KSPX-TV

 KSPX-TV (channel 29) is a television station in Sacramento, California, United States, airing programming from the Ion Television network.
-It is owned and operated by the Ion Media subsidiary of the E. W. Scripps Company, and maintains offices on Prospect Park Drive in Rancho Cordova; its transmitter is located at TransTower in Walnut Grove, California.
+It is owned by the Ion Media subsidiary of the E. W. Scripps Company, and broadcasts from a transmitter located at TransTower in Walnut Grove, California.

 The station began broadcasting in 1990 with home shopping programming and aired home shopping and infomercials before the launch of Pax, predecessor to Ion, in 1998.

 History

 Channel 29 was assigned to Sacramento in February 1982 at the petition of Shamrock Broadcasting, an action the Federal Communications Commission (FCC) affirmed over objections from KRBK-TV on channel 31.
 The commission designated a total of 12 applications for comparative hearing, including one from Shamrock; Channel 29 Investors, whose investors featured the father of John Garamendi and former KOVR general manager Ramsay G. Elliott; Royce International Broadcasting; Alden Communications Corporation; and Ponce-Nicasio Broadcasting Company.

 An FCC administrative law judge selected Ponce-Nicasio Broadcasting from among six bidders in an initial decision released in January 1984.
 The application consisted of three stockholders.
 Carmen Briggs, who owned 70 percent, was the wife of former politician and lobbyist John Briggs; Yolanda Nava was a former anchor at Sacramento TV station KXTV and at the time was working at KNBC in Los Angeles; and Mary Ann Alonzo worked for KGO-TV in San Francisco as well as Sacramento's KCRA-TV in the 1970s.

 Not much progress was made on the new station in the rest of the 1980s.
 Ponce-Nicasio Broadcasting settled with competing applicants, paying them a total of $395,000, to end further litigation around the permit.
 In September 1989, the firm filed for Chapter 11 bankruptcy protection.
 Filings in the bankruptcy case exposed a rift between the owners as to the programming for the new station.
 Nava and Alonzo favored an offer made to affiliate with Telemundo, a Spanish-language network.
 Briggs favored Home Shopping Club and instructed attorneys for Ponce-Nicasio Broadcasting not to review other offers.
 While an arbitrator ruled the Telemundo-aligned offer was in the company's best interest, a consultant hired by Briggs was granted a temporary restraining order against the move, and the bankruptcy filing froze that litigation.
 Nava and Alonzo charged through their lawyer that the filing was a "vindictive 'suicide mission'" to block the Telemundo offer.
 Briggs criticized them, saying their investment in the station in time and money had been minimal.